icosalogic/HBD1E/README.md

 # Board Connections

 Board input pins:

 ![Board input pins](media/pcb_input.png)

-- PWMH: PWM signal for the high-side MOSFET Q1
+- PWMH: PWM signal for the high-side MOSFET Q1, uses typical CMOS switching levels (off <= 0.8V, on >= 2.0V).
-- PWML: PWM signal for the low-side MOSFET Q2
+- PWML: PWM signal for the low-side MOSFET Q2, uses typical CMOS switching levels.
 - DISABL: Pull this value low to enable the driver chip.
-There is a pull up resistor on this circuit, so the control component must pull this signal low to enable switching.
+There is a pull up resistor to VCC on this circuit, so the control component must pull this signal low to enable switching.
+Uses typical CMOS switching levels.
-- GND: Ground common to VCC and VGD
+- GND: Ground common to VCC and VGD.
 - VCC: Power to the control side of the gate driver chip.
+Typically 3.3V or 5V, maximum 20V.
 - VGD: Power to the gate driver regions, optionally through isolation modules.

 For the reference gate driver chip UCC21520, VCC and VGD may be the same for applications with lower gate voltages.
-Or, you may choose to use a higher voltage VGD to gain headroom through the isolated modules, and regulate it post-isolation to a precise gate drive voltage.
+Or, you may choose to have them be separate, and use a higher voltage VGD to gain headroom through the isolated modules, and regulate it post-isolation to a precise gate drive voltage.

-Note that there are no on-board connections for the high-current drain and source pins for either MOSFET.
-These must be connected separately, either through an appropriately-designed wire or laminated bus.
+Note that there are no on-board connections for the high-current drain and source pins for either MOSFET Q1 or Q2.
+These must be connected separately, either through an appropriately-sized wire or properly-designed laminated bus.

 # Schematic